-It’s an obvious choice, but there really is no better way to spend the day inside than with a massive movie or tv marathon.
+It’s perhaps the most obvious choice when it comes to spending the day inside, but a tv or movie marathon is a match made in heaven with rainy weather.
 But before you squabble over Harry Potter or Friends, transform your lounge room into the comfy retreat that dreams are made of.
-You’ll need lots of cushions and throws, pick these up from Bed Bath N’ Table or My House.
-Big W and JB Hi-Fi will have you sorted when it comes to purchasing the box set of your choice and for movie snacks that will please even the fussiest of critics, click here.
+You’ll need lots of cushions and throws, pick these up from Adairs, Bed Bath N’ Table or Target.
+When it comes to purchasing the box set or DVD of your choice, head into JB Hi-Fi for endless options and for movie snacks that will please even the fussiest of critics, click here.

 5. Stock your freezer

 There’s not many foods that work for breakfast, lunch and dessert, but if there was one that did, it would certainly be banana bread.
-There’s no question that fresh-out-of-the-oven banana bread is delicious, but did you know that it also keeps well in the freezer?
-Spend a rainy day inside cooking up a storm and stocking your freezer, so that when the sun does show its face, you don’t have to waste precious hours slaving away over the stovetop!
-For other delicious dishes to stock your freezer with, check out our A-Z recipe guide and pick up all your groceries from Coles and Aldi.
+There’s no question that fresh-out-of-the-oven banana bread is delicious, but if you keep it in the freezer, it can be enjoyed for months to come.
+A rainy day inside is the perfect opportunity to use up all your over-ripe bananas and stock the freezer, so when the weather finally comes good, you don’t have to waste precious hours slaving away in the kitchen.
+For other delicious dishes to stock your freezer with, check out our A-Z recipe guide and pick up your essentials from Coles and Woolworths.

 6. Have a spa day

-Cotton On Chloe Split Front Sweater $34.95, Hairhouse Warehouse Halo The Jennifer Dryer $209.95, Hairhouse Warehouse Make Blonde Duo Pack $34.95, L'Amour Nails OPI Nail Lacquer POA, Priceline BLAQ Activated Charcoal Face Mask $24.99, Priceline Trilogy Very Gentle Hydra-Mask $35, Sportsgirl Unicorn Horn Ombre Brush Set $19.95, Sussan Three Quarter Fluffy Gown $69.95
+Cotton On Chloe Split Front Sweater, Hairhouse Warehouse Halo The Jennifer Dryer, Hairhouse Warehouse Make Blonde Duo Pack, Moe & Co.
+Rescue Shampoo 300ml, Napoleon Perdis Hydrating Milk Cleanser, Priceline BLAQ Activated Charcoal Face Mask, Priceline TRILOGY Very Gentle Hydra-Mask, Professionail OPI Nail Lacquer, Professionail OPI Infinite Shine, Sussan Three Quarter Fluffy Gown

 7. Get your kids into cooking

-If you can’t go outside, at least you can pretend!
-Forget the dark and gloomy weather outside, why not transport the kids to Mexico?
+It’s dark and gloomy outside, so why not transport the kids to Mexico on this rainy day?
 Or a tropical destination like Fiji?
-This is a great opportunity to teach your kids how to whip up some delicious dishes in the kitchen.
+If you can’t go outside, you can at least pretend!
+Take this opportunity to teach your kids how to whip up some delicious dishes in the kitchen.
 These fruity ice-blocks will remind the kids of bright, sunny days on the beach and you can transport the whole family to Mexico with these easy crispy chicken tacos.
-Not only will you be spending quality bonding time together, but they will learn a new skill for life.
-Grab all the ingredients you’ll need from Coles, Aldi, Woolworths and Trim’s Fresh.
+Not only is it the perfect opportunity for quality bonding time, but it will help teach your little ones an important skill that they can carry with them for the rest of their life.
+Grab all the ingredients you’ll need from Coles and Woolworths.

 8. Throw a slumber party for the kids

-Bed Bath N' Table Morgan & Finch Chambray Tent $199.95 Big W Jumanji Welcome To The Jungle $19, Big W Popcorn Maker $19, Cotton On Kids Free Sleepy Homeboot $29.99, Cotton On Kids Girls Hooded Gown $29.99, Kmart Flipout Sofa $24, Target Astro Sloth Flannelette Pyjama Set $12, Woolworths Skittles Fruits POA
+Adairs Kids Sherpa Bean Bag Pink, Bed Bath N' Table Morgan & Finch Chambray Tent, Big W Jumanji Welcome To The Jungle, Big W Popcorn Maker, Cotton On Kids Free Sleepy Homeboot, EB Games Nintendo Switch Neon Console, Woolworths Skittles Fruits, Target Astro Sloth Flannelette Pyjama Set

 9. Have a games day

 Whether you’re into Monopoly, Scrabble, Guess Who or just love a game of Go Fish, there’s no better time to host a games day than when the weather turns sour.
-A game of Twister or Charades is perfect for the whole family to enjoy (and will release some of the little one’s pent-up energy) or a game of Pictionary will showcase everyone’s creative and artistic side.
+A game of Twister or Charades is perfect for the whole family to enjoy (and will release some of the little ones pent-up energy) or a game of Pictionary or Cranium is always a fun way to showcase everyone’s artistic and creative side.
 The best part?
-You can pick up most of these board games at Big W, Kmart or Target.
-Plus, to give things an exciting and competitive edge, start a tally for the winner of each game and present them with a fun prize at the end.
+You can pick-up most of these board games in-centre from Big W or Target.
+Plus, for an exciting and competitive edge, why not have a fun prize to present to the winner at the end of the day?

 10. Organise your wardrobe/donate to charity

-We get it, it’s not the most exciting of jobs, but cleaning out your wardrobe is one of the most satisfying and rewarding jobs you can do (once it’s over at least…) So, stop putting it off, a rainy day is the perfect time to get on top of that overflowing mess!
-Start by segmenting your clothing into types – dresses, tops, pants, skirts, outerwear.
-Then, make smaller piles: keep, throw, donate.
-Go one step further and switch out all your hangers to matching velvet hangers from Target, it will make you feel luxurious and glamorous, every time you open the doors.
+We get it, it’s not the most exciting of jobs, but cleaning out your wardrobe is one of the most satisfying and rewarding jobs you can do and it should be done more than once a year!
+A rainy day inside is the perfect time to tackle an overflowing wardrobe.
+Start by separating the clothing into styles – dresses, tops, pants, skirts and outerwear.
+Then, create some smaller piles: keep, throw and donate.
+For a luxurious and glamorous touch every time you open the doors, switch your hangers to velvet hangers from Target so they are all matching.

-For more everyday inspiration, updates on the latest fashion trends of 2018 and exclusive offers, register now as a Stockland Member to receive monthly updates, latest news and exclusive events from your local Stockland Shopping Centre.
+For more everyday inspiration and exclusive offers, register now as a Stockland Member to receive monthly updates, latest news and exclusive events from your local Stockland Shopping Centre.